Lovi-0/StreamingCommunity/README.md

 | max_worker                | 20            | How many workers will cooperate to download .ts file. **High value may slow down your pc**.                                   | 30                       |

 > [!IMPORTANT]
 > If you're on **Windows** you'll need to use double black slashes.
-Otherwise, one slash is fine.
+On Linux/MacOS, one slash is fine.

 #### Path examples: